March 29, 2008

 Grace for the broken (You don’t have to be perfect to be here!)You know I'm getting really tired of this "no perfect people" false dichotomy, such as is illustrated in this lame video:

-In fact, purpose driven have grace ONLY for those who are immature, and none for those who would warn the church about the danger of error being brought into the church by the immature which is often the pastor and/or the lay leadership these days.
-Case in point is pastor Kieschnick of the LCMS who seems to have been a nice enough guy to get promoted to his position of leadership and now those who didn't speak up against his seeming 'small' error are seeing it divide the entire denomination and abuse faithful undershepherds who would guard the flock from wolves in sheep's clothing.
+In fact, purpose driven have grace almost solely for those who are immature, and none for those who would warn the church about the danger of error being brought into the church by the immature which is often the pastor and/or the lay leadership these days.
+Case in point is pastor Kieschnick of the LCMS who seems to have been a nice enough guy to get promoted to his position of leadership.
+Now those who didn't speak up against his seeming 'small' error are seeing it divide the entire denomination and also watching it result in the abuse of faithful undershepherds who would guard the flock from wolves in sheep's clothing.

 This page has a sermon I'm listening to right now called "The King's Stilts" - it seems VERY MAN CENTERED.
 He spends an inordinate amount of time talking about Dr Seuss and children's books.